 In this post, we are looking at old samples of mine from the infamous Helios 44m-2 on the Sony A7rII.
 While the 44M-2 does have the most swirl of the Helios lenses, you won’t always see it in general day-to-day shooting.

-If you’re shooting on APS-C, you won’t really get all the same lens characteristics as you do with a full-frame camera since you’ll be cropping out most of the swirling effects that are in the outer edges of the frame, which is what these lenses, especially the 44-2 are really known for.
+If you shoot on APS-C, you won’t really get all the same lens characteristics as you do with a full-frame camera since you’ll be cropping out most of the swirling effects in the outer edges of the frame, which is what these lenses, especially the 44-2, are known for.

-To get around this you actually can use an adapter with a speed booster built-in, these are handy to have if you like to adapt vintage m42 lenses, but since they are expensive, this only makes sense if you own several lenses.
+To get around this, you can actually use an adapter with a speed booster built-in.
+These are handy if you like to adapt vintage M42 lenses, but since they are expensive, this only makes sense if you own several lenses.

-I use a Mitakon speed booster, but you have to be a little careful with that one since it can scratch the sensor box on some of the Fujifilm cameras, specifically my X-Pro2.
+I use a Mitakon speed booster, but you have to be careful since it can scratch the sensor box on some of the Fujifilm cameras, specifically my X-Pro2.

-In general, I do like the Helios lenses though.
-They have a really smooth, and calm rendering that is really unlike any of my other 50mm lenses.
-For the price these are listed at on eBay or sometimes Amazon, they can be a lot of fun and are totally worth it if you manage your expectations correctly.
+In general, I like the Helios lenses, though.
+They have a smooth and calm rendering that is really unlike any of my other 50mm lenses.
+For the price, these are listed on eBay or sometimes Amazon.
+They can be a lot of fun and are worth it if you manage your expectations correctly.

 Build Quality Issues